matrix-org/matrix-spec-proposals/proposals/4027-custom-images-in-reactions.md

    the annotation, as alt-text, or if the client does not support rendering images.

+   The `shortcode` must have a length of less than or equal to 100 bytes (including the colons at the beginning and end of the string).
+This restriction must be enforced by servers when sending reactions, but servers should not reject events coming across federation due to having too many bytes in the `shortcode` field.
+Servers may still opt to locally redact events having too many bytes in the `shortcode` field.

 Example custom image reaction event content

 ```json